cornwella/Chrome-Device-Finder/README.md

 `pip install python-dateutil google-api-python-client google-auth google-auth-httplib2 requests`

-If you want to use AUTO_COPY, you'll need pyperclip too:
+If you want to use AUTO_COPY for clipboard pasting, you'll need pyperclip too:
 `pip install pyperclip`

 #### Setup ####